NorthStation with logo 200

 Emergency Information

 Please do all that you can to stay informed about emergencies.
-Please sign up for all alerting systems available to you (and then make sure that your information there stays current).
+Sign up for all alerting systems available to you (and then make sure that your information there stays current).

 Know your evacuation zone!
 See Sonoma County Evacuation Maps.

-See Sonoma County's Stay Informed page for information on SoCoAlert, Nixle, and NOAA weather alert radios, as well as information on other alerting systems.
+Be sure to sign up for SoCoAlert and Nixle!
+See Sonoma County’s Stay Informed page for links to signups for SoCoAlert and Nixle, information about NOAA weather alert radios, and information on other alerting systems.

 Sign up with PG&E to receive alerts about Public Power Safety Shutoffs (PSPS) as well as notifications about local planned (or unplanned) outages.